AliiMahmoud/Graph-Visualizer/README.md

 ## Graph Visualizer

 is a Java Program to apply some algorithms on a visualized graph
+  - Simple Graph
+    - Directed
+    - Undirected
-  - directed
+  - Multigraph
-  - undirected
+    - Directed
-  - multigraph
+    - Undirected

 ## Installation